jonnonz1/nz-statute-book/acts/public/2025/legal-services-distribution-of-special-fund-amendment-act-2025.md

 This Act is the Legal Services (Distribution of Special Fund) Amendment Act 2025.

 ### 2 Commencement
-This Act comes into force on the day after Royal assent.
+This Act comes into force on 28 November 2025.

 ### 3 Principal Act
 This Act amends the Legal Services Act 2011.